-- 5. Visit the student teaching site during the quarter for: - a) an introductory meeting during week one (see items 2 & 4a above) - b) a minimum of 4 full lesson observations followed by post conference debriefing with the Teacher Candidate and, as necessary, with the Cooperating Teacher-Mentor (see items 4b & 4c above) - c) two evaluation meetings: mid-term & final (see item 4d above) - 6.
+- 5. Visit the student teaching site during the quarter for: - a) an introductory meeting during week one (see items 2 & 4a above) - b) a minimum of 4 full lesson observations followed by post conference debriefing with the Teacher Candidate and, as necessary, with the Cooperating Mentor Teacher (see items 4b, 4c, and 4d above) - c) two evaluation meetings: mid-term & final (see item 4e above) - 6.
 Conduct weekly field seminars with assigned Teacher Candidates. - 7.
 Meet with all College Faculty supervisors in regular faculty seminars. - 8.
 Write a warning letter to the Candidate after the mid-term evaluation if a candidate's MiT Student Teaching Rubric ratings reveal significant weaknesses.
 The letter will state what disposition(s), knowledge, and/or skill(s) the candidate must improve in order to continue in the student teaching placement, offer specific suggestions, and provide an explicit timeline for improvement.
 If this letter is written to the candidate in fall quarter of student teaching, the letter will include a statement that when the disposition, knowledge, or skill reaches standard, the candidate may not return to unacceptable practices from that point forward, including during winter quarter and in the second quarter of student teaching.
 A reoccurrence of the identified weakness will be grounds for dismissal from the program.
 Further, the letter will indicate that the candidate is expected to use part of the interim winter quarter to strengthen questionable areas.
 The faculty will agree to review these letters at the beginning of winter and spring quarters and to enforce consequences of not maintaining growth or acceptable maintenance in the target areas, i.e., dismissal from the program.
 A copy of the letter will be provided to the Certification Officer and kept on-file through the next accreditation cycle.

-- 9. Carefully follow the procedure for withdrawing a Candidate should the need arise (page 22). - 10.
-Forward to the MiT Director each Teacher Candidate's Positive Impact on Student Learning Project evaluation rubrics for MiT Program archives, which include scores for each section of the rubric and a holistic score for the entire project. - 11.
-Provide to the designated Program Secretary at the conclusion of the Student Teaching assignment an official narrative evaluation for each student teacher. - 12.
-Participate in training to score Teacher Performance Assessments and score assigned assessments in a timely way. - 13.
-Submit an "End of the Quarter Rubric Rating Form" (based on the MiT Student Teaching Rubric) and the "Student Teaching Evaluation Form" (with signatures documenting completion of student teaching) for each teacher candidate to the Education Field Experience Officer. - 14.
+- 9. Carefully follow the procedure for withdrawing a Candidate should the need arise (see page 21). - 10.
+Provide to the designated Program Secretary at the conclusion of the Student Teaching assignment an official narrative evaluation for each teacher candidate. - 11.
+Participate in training to score Teacher Performance Assessments and score assigned assessments in a timely way. - 12.
+Submit an "End of the Quarter Rubric Rating Form" (based on the MiT Student Teaching Rubric) and the "Student Teaching Evaluation Form" (with signatures documenting completion of student teaching) for each teacher candidate to the Education Field Experience Officer. - 13.
 Ensure that each candidate has completed the Standard V Survey at the end of fall and spring quarters and the End of Program Survey at the end of spring quarter before submitting the evaluation.

-Role of the Cooperating Teacher-Mentor
+Role of the Cooperating Mentor Teacher